2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 Where you can stay in Rome

-Pantheon Inn lies behind the Pantheon, thanks to the noiseless, tranquil escape it offers in the mid of the bustling city.
+Pantheon Inn lies behind the Pantheon, thanks to the noiseless, tranquil escape it offers in the middle of the bustling city.

 It requires a short walk to the metro shop, and you pass through the heart of the lovely Center Storico.
 If you are in search of a first-rate Italian charm building, then you are in the right place.